ClimateIreland/CI-Climate-Status-Tool/README.md

 The application can be accessed [here](http://www.climateireland.ie/#!/tools/statusReport2020), where it is integrated into the main Climate Ireland website as an iFrame.

-The tool is a step towards a digital first climate status reporting, that can be updated annually and used to both analyse and share the findings of the data.
+The tool is a step towards digital first climate status reporting, that can be updated annually and used to both analyse and share the findings of the data.

+## Data (Currently) Not Included
+The data collected and used in the Climate Status Report Ireland 2020 was sourced from a number of organisations.
+Most of the source organisations do have open access data policies, however formal agreements have yet to be arranged to share the processed datasets.
+Therefore, the underlying data is not included in this repo but may be requested by contacting the report authors.

 ## Getting Started